python/cpython/Doc/library/urllib.request.rst

    The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified, the global default timeout setting will be used).
-This actually only works for HTTP, HTTPS, FTP and FTPS connections.
+This actually only works for HTTP, HTTPS, and FTP connections.

    This function returns a file-like object with two additional methods from the :mod:`urllib.response` module